The Intel Core i5-14500 wins in 8 out of 16 comparable specs, with 6 ties. Its biggest advantage is L2 Cache (187% better).

 AI Versus Verdict

-Users prioritizing raw memory efficiency and the benefits of a larger L2 Cache should select the Intel Core i5-14500 for their system.
-Conversely, the Intel Core i5-12400 remains a viable alternative for those who specifically require the 24% advantage in Max Turbo Power.
-By weighing these two distinct technical strengths, builders can choose the processor that best aligns with their specific requirements for power management or cache-heavy operations.
+Users prioritizing raw cache capacity and superior overall specifications should select the Intel Core i5-14500 for their build.
+Conversely, the Intel Core i5-12400 remains a viable option for those who specifically require the advantage provided by its higher Max Turbo Power rating.
+By focusing on these distinct technical differences, buyers can align their choice with the specific performance characteristics that best suit their computing needs.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.